Chat with us

 Fuel

 Monitor the fuel consumption and make sure you have enough.
-A good rule to remember: One third of the tank to go out, one third to go back and one third for emergency.
+A good rule to remember: One-third of the tank to go out, one-third to go back and one-third for an emergency.

-Make sure you have all the essentials to give yourself peace of mind and be able to enjoy your adventures on the boat to the fullest.
-Don’t forget to insure your boat too.
+Make sure you have all the boat kit essentials to give yourself peace of mind and be able to enjoy your adventures on the boat to the fullest.
+Don’t forget to insure your new boat with our comprehensive boat insurance policy.

 Sources: